Basic rules and calculation of concrete floor reinforcement. Installation of rough concrete floor screed Reinforcement of the floor on the ground

 • foam glass;

-After that, the finishing screed is arranged, which is necessarily reinforced.
-To ensure the evenness of the screed, the use of beacons is recommended.
+After this, a finishing screed is constructed, which is necessarily reinforced.
+To ensure the evenness of the screed, it is recommended to use beacons.

 Concrete floor on the ground manufacturing technology

-The floor should be started only after the walls and roof have already been erected.
-Manufacturing procedure concrete pavement on the ground includes the following steps:
+The construction of the floor should begin only after the walls and roof have already been erected.
+Manufacturing procedure concrete covering on the ground includes the following stages:

-• carrying out work to determine the height of the floor and its marking;
+• carrying out work to determine the height of the floor and marking it;

 • cleaning the top layer of soil and compacting the base;